About the Act

 Tertiary Education Organisations

-Vocational trainees and placement students working with children need to be safety checked under the Children's Act 2014.
+Vocational trainees and placement students working with tamariki need to be safety checked under the Children's Act 2014.
 This includes nurses, social workers, doctors, paediatricians, youth counsellors and teachers.

 Both the Tertiary Education Commission and Universities New Zealand have developed guidance for safety checking, including an implementation framework.